Nils Röseler: SV Sandhausen

 On 16 June 2020, it was announced that Röseler would join 2.
 Bundesliga side SV Sandhausen on a free transfer for the 2020–21 season having agreed to a two-year contract.
 He made his debut for the club on 13 September 2020, starting in a 2–1 away win over TSV Steinbach in the DFB-Pokal.
 His 2.
 Bundesliga debut came in 19 September 2020, coming on as a substitute in the 92nd minute for Daniel Keita-Ruel in a 3–2 home victory against Darmstadt.

 Röseler left Sandhausen on 17 August 2021, as his contract was terminated by mutual consent.
 He failed to become a permanent starter for the club, making 25 total appearances for the club in which he scored two goals.

 FC Ingolstadt

 After being a free agent for one day, Röseler joined FC Ingolstadt, who had recently won promotion from the 3.
 Liga, on 18 August 2021.
 He also failed to become a key player for Die Schanzer, making 16 appearances that season of which 12 as a starter.

 Roda JC

 Röseler returned to the Netherlands and joined Eerste Divisie club Roda JC on 11 July 2022.
 He signed a three-year contract with an option for an additional season.
 He made his debut for the club on 5 August 2022, starting in a 2–0 away win over Dordrecht on the first matchday of the 2022–23 season.
-On 5 February 2023, in a local derby against MVV, Röseler scored his first goal for Roda, equalizing in an eventual 2–1 home win.
+On 5 February 2023, in a local derby against MVV, Röseler scored his first goal for Roda, equalising in an eventual 2–1 home win.

+In May 2025, Roda JC confirmed that Röseler would leave the club following the expiration of his contract at the end of the 2024–25 season.